What Is a Manual Espresso Machine: Complete Guide with Expert Tips

 wacaco picopresso portable espresso maker

-Popular hand pump espresso makers include Wacaco, Handpresso, and Staresso.
+Popular hand pump espresso makers include Wacaco, Handpresso, and Staresso. (the SCA-standard 9-bar espresso definition)

 Hobbyist Manual Espresso Machines